 The Final Form

-The publication of the EEC by Logos marks the first time a major Bible commentary series has been published in digital form before its print counterpart—and the first time it has been published with a digital format in mind.
+The publication of Lexham Press’ EEC marks the first time a major Bible-commentary series has been published in digital form before its print counterpart—and the first time it has been published with a digital format in mind.

-Because it will be published by Logos, the EEC will be fully integrated into the most advanced biblical and theological library available anywhere, powered by Logos Bible Software.
-It will be accessible wherever Logos Bible Software’s platform is available, including Windows, Mac, and iOS devices like the iPhone and iPad.
-Users who purchase the EEC will also be able to access it online at Biblia.com, and on any future platform where Logos is available.
+Because it is published by Lexham Press, the EEC is fully integrated into the most advanced biblical and theological library available, powered by Logos Bible Software.
+It is accessible wherever Logos’ platform is available, including Windows, Mac, Android, and iOS devices like the iPhone and iPad.
+Users who purchase the EEC can also access it online at Biblia.com, and on any future platform where Logos is available.

 Order the EEC Today